SeanArchibald/scale-workshop/README.md

 ## Contributing

 Please base any work on develop branch, and pull requests should also be made against develop branch not master.

+Also, please make sure, that you fix any errors shown by the linter before commiting (see `Tools in this package` > `Linter` for more information).

+## Tools in the package

+This package comes with a bunch of tools, which provides you to host Scale Workshop locally or to aid development.

+To run these tools you need to have `Node.js` installed on your computer, which you can get from https://nodejs.org/.
+Scale Workshop requires `Node.js` version `8.0.0` or newer for the tools to run properly.

+After installation you should have `npm` and `node` available as commands in the command line.
+To test this out, open a command line tool and type in the following 2 commands:

+`npm --version`

+`node --version`

+Both commands should return a version number for npm and node respectively.

+If node and npm are both available, then navigate to the folder where you have Scale Workshop downloaded and run `npm install`.
+This will install dependencies and make the internal tools ready to be used.

+### Linter

+`npm run lint` - checks the code to see, if it fits the rules of the coding standards

+`npm run lint:fix` - checks the code and also tries to fix issues automatically

+As the codebase grew it was necessary to introduce some level of coding standards, which assures, that the codebase has a uniform look and feel.

+Scale Workshop uses the rules of `standard.js`, which are listed and explained in detail here: https://standardjs.com/rules.html

+### Host the page locally

+`npm run host` - creates a webserver and allows you to run scale workshop locally

+The javascript files of `Scale Workshop` need to be served via a webserver so that they are requested via the `http` and not the `file` protocol.

+When starting the webserver, it will list out the ip address and port from where Scale Workshop is accessible and will continue to host it until `Ctrl+C` is pressed.

 ## Contributors